Faris-Abualnaja/single-electron-transistor/README.md

 # single-electron-transistor
-A very basic single-electron transistor simulator in Python using PyQt6.
+A very basic single-electron transistor simulator in Python3 using PyQt6.